hustcer/nushell.github.io/.ebook-pub/commands/kill.md

 ## Parameters

-- `pid`: process id of process that is to be killed
+- `pid`: Process id of process that is to be killed.
-- `...rest`: rest of processes to kill
+- `...rest`: Rest of processes to kill.
 - `--force`: forcefully kill the process
 - `--quiet`: won't print anything to the console
 - `--signal {int}`: signal decimal number to be sent instead of the default 15 (unsupported on Windows)